 Where are we now?

-- A case management capability structure management by qualified legal staff and structured with adequate administrative support - Preparing for Corporate Referrals - Repayments to the Commonwealth from administering the Scheme are substantially exceeding the cost of running the agency. - Investigating a wider range of specialists and professions
+- A case management capability structure management by qualified legal staff and structured with adequate administrative support - Effectively undertaking reviews and investigations in respect of corporate entities - Investigating a wider range of specialists and professions

 Where are we going?